Cliffs says it’s still interested in US Steel mills

 Image courtesy of Cleveland-Cliffs Inc.

-In a timeline dating back to last August, iron mining and steelmaking firm Cleveland-Cliffs Inc. and its CEO have made clear their willingness to acquire most or all of the assets of Pittsburgh-based United States Steel Corp.
+In a timeline dating back to last August, steelmaker Cleveland-Cliffs Inc. has made clear its willingness to acquire most or all the assets of Pittsburgh-based United States Steel Corp.

 The Cleveland-based firm was not selected as the winning bidder for those assets by the board of directors of U.S. Steel, which instead opted for a competing bid from Japan-based Nippon Steel Corp.

-That bid, which was later approved by a majority of U.S. Steel shareholders, has not been warmly received by the United Steelworkers (USW) union—which favored the Cliffs bid—or several politicians facing a contested election in which states hosting both U.S. Steel and Cliffs facilities can be characterized as in swing states in the presidential election or that are hosting a competitive U.S. Senate seat election.
+That bid, which later was approved by a majority of U.S. Steel shareholders, has not been warmly received by the United Steelworkers (USW)—which favored the Cliffs bid—or several politicians facing a contested election in which states hosting both U.S. Steel and Cliffs facilities can be characterized as in swing states in the presidential election or that are hosting a competitive U.S. Senate seat election.

 Goncalves, who often has expressed his support for the USW as a workplace partner, has singled out USW-represented mills and facilities as those in which Cliffs retains an interest.

-“We commend President Biden and the U.S. government for its reported decision to block foreign ownership of U.S. Steel by Japan’s Nippon Steel,” says Goncalves, adding, “President Biden’s courageous move affirms our view that our industry is best served by American companies that are committed to the long-term prosperity of domestic manufacturing, supported by good paying union jobs, under American ownership.”
+“We commend President Biden and the U.S. government for its reported decision to block foreign ownership of U.S. Steel by Japan’s Nippon Steel,” Goncalves says.
+"President Biden’s courageous move affirms our view that our industry is best served by American companies that are committed to the long-term prosperity of domestic manufacturing, supported by good paying union jobs, under American ownership.”

-In the rest of his statement, the Cliffs CEO focuses on the USW presence within U.S. Steel, which is centered largely on its blast furnace/basic oxygen furnace (BOF) complexes in Pennsylvania and Indiana, plus a largely idled location in Illinois.
+In the rest of his statement, Goncalves focuses on the USW presence within U.S. Steel, which is centered largely on its blast furnace/basic oxygen furnace (BOF) complexes in Pennsylvania and Indiana, plus a largely idled location in Illinois.

-“It is no surprise to us that the USW adamantly opposes any transaction involving Nippon Steel, a company with an extensive track record of injurious trade practices,” Goncalves says.
+“It is no surprise to us that the USW adamantly opposes any transaction involving Nippon Steel, a company with an extensive track record of injurious trade practices,” he says.